WRECKED!

 Deportation

-- DUI conviction: A driver’s license will typically be suspended or revoked following a DUI conviction, with the length of suspension depending on the number of prior offenses and the case’s specific circumstances.
+- DUI conviction.The length of suspension depends on the number of prior offenses and your case’s specific circumstances.

-- Refusal of a chemical test: Under Georgia’s implied consent law, refusing to submit to a breath, blood, or urine test can result in an automatic license suspension, regardless of whether the individual is ultimately convicted of a DUI.
+- Refusal of a chemical test: Earlier you may have read about Gerogia’s implied consent law: along with your license came your implied consent to testing.
+Well, refusing to participate (not submitting to a breath, blood, or urine test) results in an automatic liceanse suspension, whether or not you’re convicted of DUI.

 - Complete the license suspension or revocation period as determined by the court or the Georgia Department of Driver Services (DDS).